Opportunities for Graduate Students

 Mellon Fellows (for incoming students)

-Funding will be awarded to the best students in competition across eight programs or departments: English, History, Literature, Medieval Studies, Sociology, Philosophy, Political Science, and Theology (in the case of Theology, grants will be restricted, in concert with Mellon Foundation policy, to students engaged with religion as humanistic, rather than confessional, inquiry).
-We expect to offer five Mellon Fellowships per year for four years.
+Funding has been awarded to the best students in competition across eight programs or departments: English, History, Literature, Medieval Studies, Sociology, Philosophy, Political Science, and Theology (in the case of Theology, grants will be restricted, in concert with Mellon Foundation policy, to students engaged with religion as humanistic, rather than confessional, inquiry).

 Mellon Summer Stipends (for continuing students)

-The grant will support a competitive program for continuing students who are seeking one-time Mellon Summer Stipends of $6,000.
-The Mellon Summer Stipends will be awarded during the next three or four years to a total of twelve continuing students.
-They will be designed to aid students with their research and writing, in many cases their dissertation, offering them concentrated time for study and intellectual and scholarly advancement.
-These funds will be in addition to what the students are already receiving, so, in essence, they will earn an extra summer of funding.
+The grant supported a competitive program for continuing students who sought one-time Mellon Summer Stipends of $6,000.
+The Mellon Summer Stipends were designed to aid students with their research and writing, in many cases their dissertation, offering them concentrated time for study and intellectual and scholarly advancement.
+These funds were in addition to what the students were already receiving, so, in essence, they earned an extra summer of funding.

 history_participant_2